janaiscoding/shopping-cart/README.md

-# Jana's Shopping Cart
+# Shopping Cart - Umaī Japanese Restaurant

 ## Project's Scope

-- The scope of this project was to build **my third application in React using react-router-dom**.
+- The scope of this project was to build a shopping cart in React, also using React Router.
-- Using Router, I created a SPA Sushi Restaurant (Shopping Cart/Order Online).
+- I've decided to create a **fully responsive** fictive Restaurant with a **Shopping Cart** functionability for ordering food online.
-- See the full live preview on the GitHub Pages deploy [Jana's Shopping Cart](https://janaiscoding.github.io/shopping-cart/).
+- See the full live preview on the GitHub Pages deploy [Umaī - Japanese Restaurant](https://janaiscoding.github.io/shopping-cart/).

 ## Live Demo